 Intern duties include learning oral history methodology and field research techniques, including conducting, transcribing, and audit-editing interviews.

 In addition to this core structure, internships are tailored to the strengths of our students: are you interested in event planning?
 Public relations?
 Audio and film editing?
 We have the resources and opportunities to help you.

 Each semester, SPOHP seeks motivated students to help to reach program goals.
 The internship is designed to provide students with an introduction to the field of oral history, as well as hands-on experience in the areas of research, interviewing, processing, technology, and educational outreach.
-It will be taught in Spring 2018 by Scholar in Residence Jeff Pufahl.
+It will be taught in Fall 2018 by Associate Program Director Dr. Ryan Morini.